-Vilhjalmur Stefansson, in his book, Unsolved Mysteries of the Arctic, explains how on August 12, 1937, a four-engine aircraft of passenger type left Moscow, bound for Fairbanks, Alaska via the North Pole with a crew of six seasoned flyers, were lost and never found even after a year of diligent search.
+Vilhjalmur Stefansson, in his book, UNSOLVED MYSTERIES OF THE ARCTIC, explains how on August 12, 1937, a four-engine aircraft of passenger type left Moscow, bound for Fairbanks, Alaska via the Arctic with a crew of six seasoned flyers and were lost and never found even after a year of diligent search.

 Stefansson wrote in his book, that the Soviet Flyers encountered a stronger wind as they approached the pole than the forecasts had led them to believe.
 They reported that at 20,000 feet the wind was about 62 miles an hour and was cutting almost that many miles from their speed because it was nearly straight against them.